martinbjeldbak/website/src/content/blog/hello-world.md

 use it in the next side project.

 [Cloudflare Pages] was also used before, so to keep changes minimal, I'll keep deploying there.
-It has great features like automatic deployments from GitHub, but Fireship also talks a lot about [Vercel], so I'm considering this too!
+It has [native support][astrocloudflare] for deploying Astro applications, only taking a few clicks to change from Hugo.
+Also, Cloudflare has great features like automatic deployments from GitHub, but Fireship also talks a lot about [Vercel], so I'm considering this too!

 ## Performance